 - Box 5 indicates whether the student received any scholarships or grants that were paid to the school and, if so, how much.
 These amounts have to be subtracted from what was paid on behalf of your student.
 You can’t claim a tax credit for money another entity spent.

-- Boxes 8 indicates whether the student attended at least half-time
+- Box 8 indicates whether the student attended at least half-time.

-- Box 9 indicates whether she was enrolled in a graduate program.
+- Box 9 indicates whether they were enrolled in a graduate program.

 How to Claim One or Both Education Tax Credits

 Claiming either of these tax credits is a relatively simple matter of completing Form 8863 and submitting it with your income tax return.
 Claiming the AOTC requires that you report the school’s Employer Identification Number on the form.

 You can’t claim both the LLC and the AOTC for the same student and expenses – that would be double dipping – but if you have more than one learner in the family, you can claim an AOTC for one student and another AOTC for another, assuming they both qualify.